brucespang/ws-express-and-databases/README.md

 ## Part 3: Running The Starter Code

 We have provided you starter code that runs out-of-the-box.
-First, download the [starter code] and unzip it locally.
+First, download the [starter code] and unzip it locally into your git repository.
 You can then enter the unarchived directory and install the `npm` modules:

 ```bash
 $ npm install